 - Biology 2114 Anatomy & Physiology II and its lab component "B" or better

-- Attend Program Information Session (mandatory).
-The Radiologic Technology Program will host Information Sessions for students interested in a detailed description of the program and the admission process.
-Students will gain useful information regarding program costs, program requirements, program course information etc. The dates for information sessions will be posted.
+2. Program Information Sessions are offered throughout the school year.
+Prospective students must attend at least once.
+The Program hosts these information sessions to provide detailed information about the profession and the program itself.
+Prospective students will gain useful information regarding program costs, program requirements, program course information etc. The dates for information sessions will be posted.

-- Submit letter of Intent/application to the ATC Radiologic Technology program.
+4. Submit an application to the ATC Radiologic Technology program.
 This form is included inside the Radiologic Technology application packet (distributed during the information session).

-No applications or supportive application documents will be accepted beyond application deadline.
+No applications will be accepted beyond application deadline.

-Students must complete the entire application including selection of courses to be used for computation of "Past Academic Performance", all documentation including copies of transcripts.
-The application will be considered incomplete if documentation and transcripts are not attached.
-Because there are more applicants than space available, once basic criteria are met, program admission is based on points obtained from the following criteria:
+The application will be considered incomplete if all documentation and transcripts are not attached.
+Because there are more applicants than space available, once basic criteria are met, program admission is based on a points system.
+For further information please contact the Radiologic Technology Program.

 *Satisfying the required criteria for application into the Radiologic Technology program is the responsibility of the student.
 Students should use their resources, plan accordingly and be cognitive of meeting requirements with their best ability as the program is a competitive admissions program and is not able to admit all students despite best efforts of all parties involved.